 This section is maintained by Nicholas Kissen of the Leasehold Advisory Service.

-Related RICS professional guidance
+Related RICS standards and guidance

 RICS standards and guidance